craigiswayne/craigiswayne.github.com/_posts/2020-06-06-style-lint.md

 Everything you've read up until here is taken from [Stylelint GitHub Documentation](https://github.com/stylelint/stylelint/blob/HEAD/docs/user-guide/get-started.md).

-At this point we can run the following script to run lint checks on our `*.scss` files
+At this point we can run the following script to run lint checks on our `*.css` files

 ```
-node_modules/.bin/stylelint "**/*.scss"
+node_modules/.bin/stylelint "**/*.css"
 ```

 But that's not really ideal...